martinig/dragon-kill-points/README.md

 **This system offers a flexible and scalable approach to managing authorship across various contexts, providing a solution to the complex challenges of collaboration.**

 ## 🧙 Example

+The table below is an example that was filled out during the development of this manuscript.

 Contributions are scored as 1 (yes) or 0 (no).
 Total counts are used when a non-binary system is not appropriate.